 The 39N Greenway Plan is now available for public review.

 The 39 North Greenway is a portion of the Centennial Greenway and is vital to its completion.
-Centennial Greenway is one of the priority Greenways of the regional greenway system administered by Great Rivers Greenways.
-Ultimately, the Centennial Greenway will connect St. Charles to Forest Park, the hub from which all greenways connect in the St. Louis region.
+The Centennial is one of the priorities of the regional greenway system administered by Great Rivers Greenways.
+Ultimately, the Centennial will connect St. Charles to Forest Park, the hub from which all greenways connect in the St. Louis region.

-“The 39 North Greenway is a vital bike and pedestrian link for workers and residents to move more freely around the new innovation district and all of the beautiful local parks and community assets of Creve Coeur and Olivette,” Janet Wilding, Vice President of Major Projects at the St. Louis Economic Development Partnership and 39 North, said.
-“Additionally, the 39 North Greenway is a portion of the Centennial Greenway (linking the Chouteau Greenway and Forest Park to Creve Couer Park) which will link the innovation district to the central corridor and assets such as Washington University and downtown Clayton.”
+“The 39 North Greenway is a vital bike and pedestrian link for workers and residents to move more freely around the new innovation district and all of the beautiful local parks and community assets of Creve Coeur and Olivette,” Janet Wilding, Vice President of Major Projects and 39 North at the St. Louis Economic Development Partnership, said.
+“Additionally, the 39 North Greenway is a portion of the Centennial Greenway (linking the Brickline Greenway, formerly the Chouteau Greenway and Forest Park to Creve Couer Park) which will link the innovation district to the central corridor and assets such as Washington University and downtown Clayton.”